Grovvik/vkmax-nodejs/README.md

 Node.js user client for VK MAX messenger (OneMe)

-*Note: This project is an independent implementation of a client library for VK MAX in Node.js, inspired by existing solutions.*
+*Note: This repository is a rewrite of the [vkmax](https://github.com/nsdkinx/vkmax) library from Python to Node.js.*

 ## What is VK MAX?
 MAX (internal codename OneMe) is a project initiated by the Russian government to develop a unified domestic messaging platform, featuring integration with government services such as Gosuslugi/ESIA for authentication.